Brian-Miki/Brian-Miki/README.md

 # 👋 Hi there, I'm Brian - a passionate CS + Business student! 💻

 I'm currently studying Computer Science and Business and have been applying my in-class learnings to the co-ops and passions projects I have taken on.
-Previously I have worked as an Accountant, Product Manager (Unity) and now a Consultant/Product Manager at Teifi Digital
+Currently I am working at Salesforce as an APM Intern.
+Previously I have worked in gaming at Behaviour Interactive and Unity on their product teams.
+I have also dabbled into B2B indutries working at Teifi Digital in the Shopify Plus Ecosystem and as an Accountant at DMCL when I was 17.

 ## 📫 Let's Connect!
 - [![Email](https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:bmiki5508@gmail.com)